Category: Frankincense Guides

 East Africa (Boswellia carterii & frereana)

 Across the Gulf of Aden in Somalia and Ethiopia, other Boswellia species flourish.
 B. carterii (often called B. sacra by traders) and B. frereana grow in Somalia’s semi-deserts.
 Their resin differs slightly: Somali frankincense tends to be lighter and more citrus-like.
 In antiquity these shipments went to Yemen and Arabia by dhow, then overland; today they are exported worldwide.
-Frankincense from this region is also labelled “luban” in the Middle East.
+Frankincense from this region is also labelled “luban” in West Asia.
 Scientific sources note that B. frereana and B. carterii supply much of today’s incense demand.

 Indian Subcontinent (Boswellia serrata)